 Any current student may audit a lecture class without charge, provided that seating space is available in the course of choice and that auditing a class does not interfere with the student's required course schedule.
-Arrangements to audit a class must be made with the Dean of Education.
-Due to space limitations, students may not be permitted to audit laboratory or clinical/externship activities or experiences.
+Arrangements to audit a class must be made with the Academic Dean.
+Due to space limitations, students may not be permitted to audit laboratory or externship activities or experiences.

-A course audit status is also available when it is determined by the institution that a student on clinicals or externship requires an evaluation and improvement of skills.
-If it is necessary to remove a student from a clinical/externship site for auditing of a class, the student will not be charged tuition.
+A course audit status is also available when it is determined by the institution that a student on externship requires an evaluation and improvement of skills.
+If it is necessary to remove a student from an externship site for auditing of a class, the student will not be charged tuition.